 Islam is state religion in Malaysia.
 60% of the population are Muslims.
 The Malays are all sunnit Muslims, there is barely an exception.
 That's because according to the constitution of Malaysia a new born Malay is 'automatically' a Muslim.
-And later, in contradiction to the constitution, it's practically impossible for a Muslim to change from Islam to whatever.
-About 70% of the female Malayans are wearing headscarfs.
+And later, in contradiction to the constitution, it's practically impossible for a Muslim to change from Islam to whatever other religion.
+About 70% of the female Malays are wearing headscarfs.
 Here and there a burqa is to see.

 As it is in Indonesia as well, there are more and more hints and news that Malaysia is changing from an open, tolerant country to a state where Muslim hardliners gain considerable influence.
 Sharia courts deployed with archconservative imams are judging about Malays who want to convert from Islam.
 It's more and more attitude by the courts that converting from Islam is, due to an interpretation of the Koran, a serious crime (high treachery) which has to be treated with the death penalty.
 Converting to Islam therefore is highly welcome.
 Though, I don't hear about such cases.
 Might only happen in some of the few cases of interethnical marriages.

 That's no more the country I got to know from 1995 on, when I visited Malaysia the first time and then many times again and again.
 In the 1990s the whole atmosphere was more open, relaxed and friendly; nowadays it's rather aggressive, and I personally don't feel well here anymore.